Mark Hoppus: Simple Creatures

 On January 24, 2019, Hoppus announced he was forming a new group with Alex Gaskarth of All Time Low called Simple Creatures.
 A debut song called "Drug" was released in January, followed by their first EP, Strange Love, on March 29, 2019.
 Their second EP, Everything Opposite, was released on October 11, 2019.
+Since 2020 the project has been on hiatus.

 Musical style

 Songwriting

 Hoppus primarily writes most of his songs on an acoustic guitar.
 He is self-taught, "and consequently I don't have the best technique", he remarked in 2004.
 "I think you would learn how to paint by painting, rather than reading books about painters or painting and I think it's the same with music.
 You learn by doing and getting influences from other artists."

 Equipment

 Bass guitars

-For Blink-182's earliest concerts and demo recordings, Hoppus used a standard Fender Precision Bass.
-On the albums Cheshire Cat and Dude Ranch and their respective tours, he switched to using a Music Man StingRay as his primary bass.
+For Blink-182's earliest concerts, demo recordings (including Buddha), and their debut album Cheshire Cat, Hoppus used a standard Fender Precision Bass.

+From 1995 to 1998, Hoppus used a Music Man StingRay as his primary stage bass.
 While recording Enema of the State, Hoppus used his StingRay as well as a Fender Precision and Jazz Bass.
+In 2021, he revealed he stopped using the StingRay as he thought they sounded too "clanky".

-After primarily recording with the two Fender basses, Hoppus merged the designs together for the Fender Mark Hoppus Signature Jazz Bass, which debuted in 2000.
-On the initial model, the pickup, a Seymour Duncan Quarter Pound (SPB-3), was in its standard position with the E and A pole pieces on top and the D and G pole pieces on the bottom.
-However, when Fender updated the model in 2006, the pole pieces were reversed, giving it a fuller sound.
+After primarily recording with the two Fender basses on Enema of the State, Hoppus worked with Fender to design a signature model, which consisted of a Jazz Bass body with a Precision Bass neck and pickup.
+This model debuted in 2000.
+In 2006, Fender manufactured an updated variant of Hoppus' signature Jazz Bass with the pickup, a Seymour Duncan Quarter Pound (SPB-3), reversed from its standard position, giving it a fuller sound.

-In 2015, Hoppus switched to Fender Jaguar Basses with the same configuration as his 2006 signature model.
-However, he still occasionally used his original signature Jazz Basses and used them extensively alongside his Jaguar Basses upon Tom DeLonge's return to the band on their upcoming album and 2023 tour.
+In 2015, Hoppus switched to Fender Jaguar Basses with the same configuration as his 2006 model.
+However, he still occasionally uses his original signature Jazz Basses; he notably used them extensively alongside his Jaguar Basses on the band's 2023 reunion tour, and the One More Time... album and tour.

+In 2022, Hoppus teamed up with Fender to release a signature Jaguar Bass sold exclusively through his website Hi My Name Is Mark.
+To date, it has been released in his signature hot pink color as well as Daphne Blue, with each color being released in limited runs based on customer demand.
+In 2024, Fender officially released a limited edition signature Jaguar Bass in sunburst and Sea Foam Green colors.

 Hoppus has been a longtime user of Ernie Ball strings and his instruments are strung with Super Slinky Bass strings (.45-.100).